craftingcity/The-Known-World/Prenotes Feb 04 25.md

 > What do you do?

 Once you are prepared, and the group is assembled, you exit the city proper, and begin to follow Tobias' direction west, and down.
-The miners are strapped with equipment, and each carry a two-handed brass-encased drill, excepting one, who carries a leather messenger bag instead.
+The miners are strapped with equipment, and each carry a two-handed brass-encased personal drill, excepting one, who carries a leather messenger bag instead.

 You travel for more than half a day, down and around, through tunnels and caverns, some so small you must crawl through.
 You encounter some creatures on your way, but none who come close enough to conflict with you, and before the day's end, you arrive at a winding cavern, where each chamber breaks into three others, creating a mild maze of grey stone.